palainteractive/cordova-plugin-paywithmybank/README.md

 ### typescript interface (establish):

-In some cases (e.g. ExpiredSplitToken, Truncated or missing Split Token) the user should be asked to authenticate once more, the `establiosh()` call handles this.
+In some cases (e.g. ExpiredSplitToken, Truncated or missing Split Token) the user should be asked to authenticate once more, the `establish()` call handles this.

 `data` has the same structure as defined by the web implementation.